stratisMarkou/check-shape/README.md

     # Do an einsum, blip shape (B, 2, 5)
     blip = np.einsum('bdi, bjd -> bij', bar1, bar2)
 ```
 Which (in my opinion) is more readable.
-The `check_shape` will raise a `ShapeError` whenever the arrays don't match the shapes given.
-Now you have a line of code which is both a shape-checking assertion, and also an inline comment -- which won't go stale!
+The `check_shape` will raise a `ShapeError` whenever the arrays don't match the shapes provided.
+Now you have a line of code which is both a shape-checking assertion and an inline comment, which is less likely to go stale!

+## Future features
+* Adding ellipses `...` to abrreviate checking intermediate arrays.
+* Adding boolean expressions e.g. `D>=3`.